You’ve been trying to keep the beavers away from your property, but they won’t leave.

 Identification

 The easiest way to identify beavers is by their dam.
-If you see a large pile of branches, sticks, rocks, and mud that’s been placed deliberately in a stream or river, you’re most likely looking at a beaver dam.
+If you see a large pile of branches, sticks, rocks, and mud placed deliberately in a stream or river, you’re most likely looking at a beaver dam.

 How to Get Rid of Beavers Naturally